lequievre/FRI_IP/Readme.txt

 ServerPortNumber=49938

 Our platform needs these modifications because we have 2 kuka lwr4 + arms that have a port and a specific ip address.
+See the files 49938-FRI-Driver.init and 49939-FRI-Driver.init in directory 'etc'

 1- to compile with ubuntu 14.04 we need to install : sudo apt-get install g++-multilib